Mikejo5000/vsts-docs-pr/docs/report/analytics/performance-latency.md

 ---
-title: Performance and latency with the Analytics Service for VSTS
+title: Performance and latency with the Analytics Service
+titleSuffix: VSTS
-description: Sets expectations regarding use of the Analytics Service when querying data for Visual Studio Team Services (VSTS) ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid:
+description: Understand how data is updated and time requirements associated with querying the Analytics Service ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: